JacobFaller/Neo4j_Project_SteamGames/README.md

 <ins>Source:</ins> Kaggle - Steam Games Dataset (Author: Martin Bustos)

 Due to file size constraints, the original CSV was split into two UTF-8 encoded parts before import.
+*NOTE: Only a subset of the "SteamGames_part_1_UTF8.csv" file contents is used.
+After the import of this, the Aura Free constraints had been reached already, preventin the use of the second file ("SteamGames_part_2.csv").*

 <ins>Retained columns (graph-relevant features):</ins>